Gennadios Xenodochof

 Gennadios Xenodochof (Γεννάδιος Ξενοδόχοφ; born 30 May 1988) is a Georgian professional footballer who plays as a goalkeeper.

 Club career

-He started his career from the youth teams of OFI Crete.
+He started his career from the youth teams of OFI.
 He was sent on loan to Cretan clubs Ergotelis and Olympiakos Chersonissos until 31 August 2012, when he signed for Thrasyvoulos Fylis.
 A year later he moved to Doxa Drama.
 On 24 August 2013 he joined Zakynthos where he had his most productive season to date, making 44 appearances.
 On 17 July 2015 he signed with AEL.

 On 28 November 2015, he scored his first career goal, equalising in injury time with a header to help his club escape with a 1-1 away draw against Panachaiki for the Football League, preserving the club's undefeated record for the 10th consecutive game.

 On 16 December 2017, it was announced that Xenodochof had signed a short-term deal with Motherwell until January 2018.